chriscrcodes/chriscrcodes/README.md

 ## Hi there! 👋

-I build the brains, not just the bots 🧠
+I build AI agents that survive production 🧠

-Forward Deployed Engineer focused on Hypervelocity Engineering, embedding directly with teams to turn Generative AI into autonomous, goal-driven systems that ship fast and scale securely.
+Forward Deployed Engineer embedding directly with teams to turn Generative AI into autonomous, goal-driven systems that ship fast and scale securely.

-Microsoft MVP with 20+ years in enterprise architecture, I work at the edge of Agentic AI, platform engineering, and real-world constraints — helping organizations move beyond demos and RAG chatbots to production-grade agents that act, adapt, and deliver measurable outcomes.
+Microsoft MVP with 20+ years in enterprise architecture — helping organizations move beyond demos to production-grade agents that act, adapt, and deliver measurable outcomes.

 ## About Me